node-influx/node-influx/README.md

 `values` can be either an objekt or a single value.
 For the latter the columname is set to `value`.
 You can set the time by passing an object propety called `time`.
 The time an be either an integer value or a Date object.
 When providing a single value, don't forget to adjust the time precision accordingly.
 The default value is `ms`.

-The parameter `options` is optional and can be used to set the time precision.
+The parameter `options` is an optional and can have following fields:
+- `db`: Database to work with
+- `precision`: Time precision
+- `rp`: Retention policy

 ###### example
 ```js